ga-wdi-curriculum/git-branching/readme.md

 Branches are incredibly lightweight "movable pointers" that help us as developers make experimental changes!
 A branch in git is just a label or pointer to a particular commit in a repository, along with all of it's history (parent commits).

 What makes a branch special in git, is that we're always *on* a specific branch, and when we commit, the current branch HEAD moves forward to the new commit.
-Another way to say that is the HEAD always stays at the tip of the branch.

-**Terminology:** HEAD is simply a reference to the current or most recent commit!
+**Terminology:** HEAD is simply a reference to the current commit!

 ![Git Branch Diagram](branching.png)